jaminben/analytics-free.js/Readme.md

 ## Porting instructions.
+As an existing customer of segment.io, who is only using segment.js on the frontend.
+Here's how you can migrate away from the segment coupled analytics.js.

-Look at your network tab for requests to
+1) Look at your network tab for requests to

 `https://cdn.segment.com/v1/projects/{PROJECT_ID}/settings`